eternauta1337/pocketh/README.md

 ```

 ### Documentation:
-Please refer to the inline documentation of the program for a list of available commands.
+Please refer to the inline documentation of the program for a list of available commands,

 ```
 pocketh --help
 ```
-or, for command specific documentation
+or, for command specific documentation.
 ```
 pocketh <command> --help
 ```